 In return for payment of the Price, you agree to continuously supply us with Milk from your Farm(s) during the Term in accordance with this Agreement.
+During this time:

-During this time, we agree to purchase the Minimum Supply Requirement (a daily and annual minimum amount of Milk) from or related to your Farm(s).
+- we agree to purchase all Milk from or related to your Farm(s). - you will not supply Milk from or related to your Farm(s) to any other person or entity.